GLOBAL MARKETS-Oil gains as Russia set to meet with producers; stock markets up

 * Oil prices extend gains after biggest one-day surge since Dec.
 1

-* Oil up as Russia willing to meet other producers (Updates with U.S. markets closing levels)
+* Oil up as Russia willing to meet other producers (Updates market trading, adds U.S. sectoral moves)

 By Caroline Valetkevitch

-NEW YORK, Oct 5 Oil prices jumped after Russia said it was ready to meet with other producers to discuss the market, while world stock indexes rose with commodity-related shares amid a backdrop of low global interest rates.
+NEW YORK, Oct 5 Oil prices jumped after Russia said it was ready to meet with other producers to discuss the market, while world stock markets gained, led by energy and mining shares on the oil surge amid a backdrop of continuing low global interest rates.

-The S&P 500 rose for a fifth straight session for the first time this year, helped by increases of more than 2 percent in S&P's energy, materials and industrials indexes.
+Wall Street continued a rally from Friday, helped by increases of more than 2 percent in S&P's energy and materials indexes.

+The S&P health index was the only sector in the red, dropping 0.6 percent amid a fall in biotechs after 12 nations reached a deal to set up a free-trade zone for two-fifths of the world's economy.

-The S&P health index, up just 0.3 percent, underperformed the broader market with biotechs falling as sector sentiment tumbled alongside shares of Canada's Valeant Pharmaceuticals and after industry complaints the Trans-Pacific Partnership agreement falls short on patent protection for drugs.
+The pact between the United States and other Pacific Rim countries falls short on what health industry groups were expecting on patent protection for drugs.

-News that Nelson Peltz's Trian Fund Management disclosed a roughly 1 percent stake worth $2.5 billion in GE lifted GE's stock 5.3 percent to $26.82, the biggest positive influence on the S&P 500.
+News that Nelson Peltz's Trian Fund Management disclosed a roughly 1 percent stake worth $2.5 billion in GE lifted GE's stock 4.1 percent to $26.52.

-"The market was a bit oversold," said Stephen Massocca, chief investment officer at Wedbush Equity Management LLC in San Francisco.
-"Energy stocks are very oversold so they're a big contributor to the rally today.
-Commodity names seem to be catching a bit of a bid.
-We're still looking for low interest rates and the Fed to be on hold for a while."
+An outlook over the next months for continuing low rates, likely to keep corporate spending and profits buoyant, also kept equity markets aloft in the U.S., Asia and Europe.

+"The market is essentially shifting to an ever-longer horizon on the possibility of the Fed hiking (rates)," said Sebastien Galy, currency strategist at Deutsche Bank in New York.

 RUSSIA

-Moscow had been unwilling in the past to cut its oil output to support prices.

-The U.S. dollar rose against a basket of major currencies on renewed investor risk appetite in the wake of a disappointing U.S. jobs report.
+The U.S. dollar rose against the safe-haven Japanese yen and Swiss franc on renewed risk appetite in the wake of a disappointing U.S. jobs report.

-A U.S. rate hike is expected to boost the dollar by driving investment flows into the United States.
-While the dollar has previously weakened on expectations for later Fed rate hikes, the greater risk appetite took precedence on Monday.

-The U.S. dollar index, which measures the greenback against a basket of six major currencies, was last up 0.26 percent at 96.081, marking a recovery from a nearly two-week low of 95.218 hit Friday
+Data on Friday showing a stumble in U.S. jobs growth has led traders to expect that the Federal Reserve will delay its first rate hike since 2006 to early next year.
+While those expectations have kept the dollar from gaining against the euro, they have helped the dollar gain against safe-haven currencies.

 Before Friday's jobs data, the Fed had been widely expected to raise U.S. interest rates by year-end.
-It decided not to change its policy path in September.
+It decided not to change its policy path in September because of anxiety over slowing growth in the world No. 2 economy, China, and the potential impact of that on global markets.

+European stocks surged, with the FTSEuroFirst 300 index in Europe up 3 percent.
+Data showing euro zone business activity grew at its weakest pace in four months during September reinforced expectations monetary policy backdrop will remain equity-friendly.

 ASIA, BONDS